 Plagiarism before publication

-The journal «Social development & Security» will judge any case of plagiarism on its own merits.
+Journal of Scientific Papers "Social development and Security" will judge any case of plagiarism on its own merits.
 If plagiarism is detected, either by the editors, peer reviewers or editorial staff at any stage before publication of a manuscript - before or after acceptance, during editing or at page proof stage, we will alert the author(s), asking her or him to either rewrite the text or quote the text exactly and to cite the original source.
 If the plagiarism is extensive - that is, if at least 25% of the original submission is plagiarized - the article may be rejected and the author's institution/employer notified.

 A policy of checking for plagiarism